undecaf/typo3-in-a-box/README.md

 drwxr-xr-x 15 100 101   4096 Mai  3 23:01 vendor
 ```

-With Podman, files are owned by one of the current user's sub-UIDs which leads to
+With Podman, the content os owned by one of the current user's sub-UIDs which
-the same problem.
+leads to the same situation.

 [bindfs](https://bindfs.org/) is a [FUSE](https://github.com/libfuse/libfuse#about)
 filesystem that resolves this situation.
 It can provide a bind-mounted _view_ of